-Petitioner's requested waivers do not create an unsafe situation.
-In fact, the Swinton Commons Project creates a safer environment by increasing pedestrian activity and visibility.
+Applicant's requested waivers do not create an unsafe situation.
+In fact, the Midtown Delray Project creates a safer environment by increasing pedestrian activity and visibility.
 Presently, the area is greatly in need of redevelopment with little pedestrian activity and visibility.
 There is a predominance of open vacant field and surface parking lots that are hidden behind buildings, landscaping, and other parking lots.
-Petitioner proposes a site plan that intentionally creates pedestrian activity and visibility within and throughout the Swinton Commons Project.
-A valet drop-off and landscaped courtyard are located within the development.
-Pedestrian walkways are available on the north, south, east and west side of the development.
-First floor retail and restaurants throughout the development will increase pedestrian traffic and activity; thus, providing for more visibility and security from other pedestrians, neighboring businesses, and on-site residents.
+Applicant proposes a site plan that intentionally creates an attractive landscaped courtyard inviting pedestrian activity and visibility within and throughout the Midtown Delray Project.
+A valet drop-off available during all business hours is located within the development to provide an assisted option for patrons, residents and workers to have their vehicle parked in the underground parking facility.
+After hours security gates will be card or scan activated for all patrons and emergency personnel.
+Pedestrian walkways are available on the north, south, east and west First floor retail and restaurants throughout the side of the development. development will increase pedestrian traffic and activity; thus, providing for more visibility and security from other pedestrians, neighboring businesses, and on-site residents.